Build Introduction

 Legendary Aspects

 Below you will find all of the best-in-slot Aspects found on Legendary items that are important for this build.
-Remember that all Legendary powers can be added into your Codex of Power once you salvage or extract the item.
+Remember that all Legendary powers can be added into your Codex of Power once you salvage the items.
 You can still find some aspects through dungeons though they will always be at the minimum power level.
 To get the most out of this system, combine these Aspects with the right stats.

 Gear Slot | Gems | Aspect / Unique | Aspect / Unique Power |